 server srv1 192.168.10.1 check send-proxy

-Configuring the Load-balancer to receive proxy protocol information
+Configuring the load balancer to receive proxy protocol information

-In the load-balancer configuration, just add the keyword “accept-proxy” on the bind description line.
+In the load balancer configuration, just add the keyword “accept-proxy” on the bind description line.

 bind 192.168.1.1:80 accept-proxy

-The reverse proxy will open a connection to the address binded by the load-balancer (192.168.1.1:80).
-This does not change from a regular connection flow.
+The reverse proxy will open a connection to the address binded by the load balancer (192.168.1.1:80).
+This is not different from a regular connection flow.
 Once the TCP connection is established, the reverse proxy sends a string with client connection information.

-Between the Load-Balancer and the server
+#2 Between the load balancer and the server

 In your HAProxy configuration, just use the source parameter in your backend: